PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 However, the process of creating agenda slides and updating it when there are changes is often long and tedious.

 The **Agenda Lab** allows you to automatically generate agenda slides for your presentation.
 You can also easily customize the agenda and synchronize its format throughout the presentation in the click of a button.
+The following video demonstrates how Agenda Lab works.

+<iframe style="display:block;margin-left:auto;margin-right:auto;" width="420" height="315" src="https://www.youtube.com/embed/VgLUU3q0ZGk" frameborder="0" allowfullscreen></iframe>

 Currently, there are three types of agenda that PowerPointLabs supports: